integration code

 3. Easy-To-Use – Adding content and updating your site can be very easy via WordPress’ nice back-end.

-However just like conventional software, out-of-the-box tools like WordPress can sometimes fall short.
+However, just like conventional software, out-of-the-box tools like WordPress can sometimes fall short.

 Developing a Custom CMS (Content Management System) for Your Website

-If the existing software is exactly what you want and you are permitted to make changes then adding on to the software can be the best way to go.
-Other times you will discover that your needs far exceed any generic solution that is offered by existing software.
+If the existing software is exactly what you want and you are permitted to make changes, then adding on to the software can be the best way to go.
+Other times, you will discover that your needs far exceed any generic solution that is offered by existing software.
 These are the times when you will turn to a custom solution.

 Is your website code of high-quality?
 Is your website secure or safe?

-Let’s jump back to Wordpress as an example.
+Let’s jump back to WordPress as an example.
 WordPress is one of the most used CMS on the market.
-It’s free, it’s easy to use and there’s a plethora of plugins.
+It’s free, it’s easy to use, and there’s a plethora of plugins.

-But, is WordPress the best content management system on the market?
+But is WordPress the best content management system on the market?

 The short answer is NO, although it ALWAYS depends on your own needs.
-Again, it’s great in that it’s free and easy to install so you end up having a lot of people using it.
-However, if you want WordPress to be more than just a blog, and tool to update pages, you have to install tons of different types of custom plugins including but not limited to: contact form, social media, sharing, seo, cache, sliders, image galleries and the list goes on.
-All of this additional functionality, provided by a host of 3rd parties, all with varying levels of code-quality and protections opens up WordPress to attacks.
-And as much as WordPress is the most widely used CMS out there, wordpress is both the most hacked CMS as well as the most often attacked CMS.
-Meaning WordPress is both a massive target, and a massive target for a reason.
+Again, it’s great in that it’s free and easy to install, so you end up having a lot of people using it.
+However, if you want WordPress to be more than just a blog and a tool to update pages, you have to install tons of different types of custom plugins, including but not limited to: contact form, social media, sharing, seo, cache, sliders, image galleries, and the list goes on.

-WordPress Vs. Custom Content Management System What is Available?
+WordPress vs. Custom Content Management System: What is Available?

-Recently we had to provide a custom solution for the manufacturer of cables/seismic bracing equipment.
+Recently, we had to provide a custom solution for the manufacturer of cables/seismic bracing equipment.
 They wanted a web-based form generator to aid them in providing their customers a final form that inspectors across the world could evaluate, use to sign off on permits, and also provide a work order with suggested parts.

-To add to the complexity because every area of the world has different seismic activity, they would need the application to be able to look up a seismic multiplier and apply it to the data we were collecting from their customers.
+To add to the complexity, because every area of the world has different seismic activity, they would need the application to be able to look up a seismic multiplier and apply it to the data we were collecting from their customers.
 There just isn’t any software out there to do this so a custom program is the only route.

 Balancing the Costs & Trade Offs